 Maintaining the standards of your business as you scale is always going to be an uphill challenge.
 No matter where you are in the development of your agency.

 The following are just a few practices, recommended by our agency owners, which you can take on board to avoid that dreaded pressure of maintaining standards.

 Don’t Be Afraid To Say “No”

-Andy says, “as an agency grows, there become more difficulties such as, increased volume of projects, tighter deadlines, more staff to manage, more people to deal with, and a lot more travelling which takes up time”.
+“My vision was to operate a small studio, with a team of around twelve.
+As an agency grows, there become more difficulties such as, increased volume of projects, tighter deadlines, more staff to manage, more people to deal with, and a lot more travelling which takes up time.

-As well as tweaking their “client-side process” to elevate production.
-Andy has taken a back seat in terms of design to solely concentrate on business development, client and project management.
+We’ve put in place some simple methods to tackle the pressure of maintaining standards.
+We tweaked our client-side process to elevate production and I’ve taken a back seat in terms of design to solely concentrate on business development, client and project management.

-By saying no to projects, Andy has remained loyal to his initial goal of establishing a small studio specialising in search engine optimisation, web design and development.
+This involves planning the diary 3 months in advance, and saying no to projects if the diary is already full.
+But, by saying no to projects, we have remained loyal to our initial goal of establishing a small studio specialising in search engine optimisation, web design and development.”

 In order to maintain standards and survive in this ever-changing market, agency owners must set their goals based on their strengths and downplay any weaknesses.

 “One of the most critical things as a business owner is understanding your own strengths and weaknesses as honestly as you can.

 When identifying your strengths and weaknesses, you need to outline competitive advantages and distinctive qualities your agency does and doesn’t carry.